 "The president is not going to continue to throw good money after bad, give $7 billion to insurance companies unless something changes about Obamacare that would justify it," said Graham, who has recently spent time golfing with the president.

-Meanwhile, Graham said that Mr. Trump is also pushing Congress to get a, something he called a “miserable failure.”
+Meanwhile, Graham said that Mr. Trump is also pushing Congress to get a better nuclear deal with Iran, something he called a "miserable failure."

 "The president ran on the idea this is a bad deal for America and he won.
 He's fulfilling a campaign promise.
 This is a terrible deal for America and the region," Graham said of the Iran nuclear agreement.